sbabovic/cytometRy/README.md

 # Before you start

-You first need to install the actual program R.  [This page](http://a-little-book-of-r-for-biomedical-statistics.readthedocs.org/en/latest/src/installr.html) has a great guide.
+You first need to install the actual program R.  [This page](http://a-little-book-of-r-for-biomedical-statistics.readthedocs.org/en/latest/src/installr.html) has a great set of instructions.

 The packages used to analyze flow data are packaged in a set termed Bioconductor.
 To install Bioconductor, open the R console and type in the following lines: